CaptMerica/blackjack-record-reviews/README.md

 - Add an image url to upload album artwork for the review.

-- Add and delete comments on a review.
+- Includes Google OAuth.

 ## Ice Box 🧊

 [] - Include link to a song correspondent to the album review.

+[] - Include a 5 star rating system to an album review.

+[X]- Add comments on a review

+[] - Delete comments on a review